egctong/egctong.github.io/index.md

 # [](#Introduction) About Me

 I am Catherine Tong, currently a DPhil (PhD) student at University of Oxford, under the supervision of [Dr. Nicholas Lane](http://niclane.org/).

-I am actively researching on machine learning related work.
 My research is sponsored by the EPSRC Grant.
 A list of my projects can be found [here](/research/research_index.html).

+My current research focuses on developing machine learning methods useful for health data analysis.
+I am interested in using ubiquitous sensing to find connections between people’s daily behaviour and health outcomes.
+In particular, I seek to develop methods which can leverage other resources, including large-scale health records, multimodal sensor streams and graphs (e.g. knowledge graphs and social networks), to overcome the poor data scenarios often resulted from in-the-wild data collection

 I keep my [Linkedin Profile](https://www.linkedin.com/in/tongcatherine/) up-to-date, please have a visit if you are interested in my education/work experience.